joonlee16/Lipschitz-controllers/README.md

-This repository provides the implementation and examples from our paper on ensuring Lipschitz continuity for optimization-based controllers by reformulating Quadratic Programs (QPs) as **Second-Order Cone Programs (SOCPs)**.
+This repository contains the implementation and examples from our paper "Reformulations of Quadratic Programs for Lipschitz Continuity."
+In the paper, we present a systematic method to guarantee Lipschitz continuity in optimization-based controllers by reformulating Quadratic Programs (QPs) as **Second-Order Cone Programs (SOCPs)**.

 ## 🔍 Motivation
 Optimization-based controllers, such as those derived from constrained QPs, are powerful tools for controlling dynamical systems.
 However, when multiple constraints are involved, the resulting control law $\pi_{\rm qp}$ may lack regularity properties like Lipschitz continuity.
 This lack of continuity can result in: